 Beginners and intermediates start on Sundance, where confidence-inspiring greens and blues and three terrain parks of varying difficulty lead back to the base area.
 Tod Mountain’s long, fall-line groomers are a step up from those on adjacent Sundance and an ideal progression for advanced intermediates.
 Those ready to test themselves on expert terrain can ski over to Mt.
 Morrisey’s Laundry Room zone, featuring ungroomed chutes like Lint-Trap, Tumble Dry, In Tatters, and Static Cling.
-And for skiers looking for adventure, there’s Gil’s, a hike-to, backcountry-like area recently added to Tod Mountain that should be every expert’s go-to on a powder day.
+And for skiers looking for adventure, there’s Gil’s, a hike-to, backcountry-like area that should be every expert’s go-to on a powder day.

 “I’ve always said there comes a time in your life when you don’t need 150 bars and all that noise,” says Greene.
 “You want a quality skiing experience with challenging slopes.
 All the other stuff that comes with the mega-resorts can be a negative when you’ve got families and visitors of mixed age groups.”